Sheryl-Mathew/CPTS-570-Machine-Learning-WSU/README.md

-# CPTS-570-Machine-Learning-WSU
+# CPTS-570 Machine-Learning WSU

-CPTS 570 - Assignments
+## Assignments

+These are my solutions to the 4 assignments